parallel1416/weather/README.md

 #### Xing Ping

-UI Designation, Data Visualization Framework Construction in React, Background Animation in Manim
+User Interface Designation, Data Visualization Framework Construction in React, Background Animation in Manim

 #### Guanyu Zhang

-Data Preprocessing, Interactive LineChart of Temperature in D3.js, Interactive Histogram and Piechart of # of Highest Temperature Days in D3.js, Framework Construction in React (Converting codes into React Components)
+Data Preprocessing, Interactive LineChart of Temperature in D3.js, Interactive Histogram and Piechart of # of Highest Temperature Days in D3.js, Framework Construction in React

 #### Lingmeng Lu